The Charles County Sheriff’s Office is the largest full-service law enforcement agency in Maryland.

 Email: BakerCE@ccso.us

-• The Community Relations Section, under the command of Lieutenant Travis Yates, oversees the Community Oriented Policing Services (COPS) Unit, Fingerprint Unit, the Community Organizer, the Community Engagement Unit, and the Crisis Negotiations Team:
+Under the command of Lieutenant Travis Yates, this section oversees the Community Oriented Policing Services (COPS) Unit, Fingerprint Unit, Community Organizer, Community Engagement Unit, and Crisis Negotiations Team.

-• The Fingerprint Unit includes a Civilian Coordinator and Civilian Specialist.
-Fingerprinting services are offered by appointment only in our office in the St. Charles Towne Center.
+- Fingerprint Unit: Includes a Civilian Coordinator and Civilian Specialist.
+Services are offered by appointment at the St. Charles Towne Center.

-• The Community Engagement Unit includes a Civilian After School Program Coordinator, Crime Prevention Officers, and the Special Events Team.
+- Community Engagement Unit: Includes a Civilian After School Program Coordinator, Crime Prevention Officers, and the Special Events Team.

-• The Crisis Negotiations Team is specially trained to bring situations involving barricaded individuals and hostages to peaceful conclusions.
-Negotiators volunteer for the team in addition to their regular duty assignments.
+- Crisis Negotiations Team: Specially trained to bring barricaded and hostage situations to peaceful conclusions.
+Members volunteer in addition to regular duty assignments.

 Email: YatesT@ccso.us

-• The School Resource Section, supervised by Lieutenant Christopher Strafella, facilitates the strong alliance between police and Charles County school students.
-As part of an agreement with Charles County Public Schools, officers are assigned to each elementary, middle, and high school to provide programs such as Safe Schools, Truth and Consequences, and Drug Abuse Resistance Education (DARE).
-The officers typically host a Ladies Leadership Soccer Camp, Badges for Baseball Camp, Cops for Kids Football Camp, DARE conference, a Summer Youth Achievement Program, and We Care, a program designed to reduce teen traffic fatalities by using innovative methods to encourage young motorists to drive safely.
-The School Resource Section also oversees:
+Supervised by Lieutenant Christopher Strafella, this section facilitates strong alliances between police and Charles County school students.
+Officers are assigned to elementary, middle, and high schools to provide programs such as Safe Schools, Truth and Consequences, and Drug Abuse Resistance Education (DARE).
+They also host leadership and youth programs such as Ladies Leadership Soccer Camp, Badges for Baseball Camp, Cops for Kids Football Camp, DARE conferences, Summer Youth Achievement Program, and We Care.

-• The Criminal Justice Program.
-High school students considering a career in law enforcement have an opportunity to learn about the criminal justice system as part of their academic curriculum in the Criminal Justice Program offered through an alliance between the CCSO and Charles County Public Schools.
-The program is held at North Point High School.
+- Criminal Justice Program: High school students learn about the criminal justice system in partnership with CCSO and Charles County Public Schools.
+Held at North Point High School.

 Email: StrafellaC@ccso.us